ghc-proposals/ghc-proposals/README.rst

 The committee process starts once the secretary has been notified that a proposal is ready for decision.

+The steps below have timescales attached, so that everyone shares the same expectations.
+But they are only reasonable expectations.
+The committee consists of volunteers with day jobs, who are reviewing proposals in their spare time.
+If they do not meet the timescales indicated below (e.g they might be on holiday), a reasonable response is a polite ping/enquiry.

 -  The secretary nominates a member of the committee, the *shepherd*, to oversee the discussion.
 The secretary